Midnight Shanghai

 Sunday11:00 am – 10:00 pm.

 In such a short time, Mia Zhao and Andy Shiau brought the city Eightgrains, Sushi Soldier, TOM, Ramen Ria, Dose Diner, Gelato and Tea and more.
-Midnight Shanghai, a “a grown up version” of some of their earlier concepts, offers the city elevated, modern Chinese fare in a sleek, exciting space.
+Midnight Shanghai, a “grown-up version” of some of their earlier concepts, offers the city elevated, modern Chinese fare in a sleek, exciting space.
 With karaoke, handcrafted cocktails and a menu designed for sharing, Midnight Shanghai visitors often stay til well, midnight.

 Inspired by their travels to China, Japan, Hong Kong, Taiwan and beyond, Mia and Andy designed Midnight Shanghai with the same level of care and dedication evident in all of their restaurants.
 The menu for starters, is spectacular.